Operator Systems Generated by Projections: Preliminaries

 In the case when $k=1$, it is clear our notion of a $k$-AOU space is identical to that of an AOU space, and that $k$-positive maps, $k$-order embeddings, and $k$-order isomorphisms are just positive maps, order embeddings, and order isomorphisms, respectively.

 In \cite{PaulsenTodorovTomfordeOpSysStructures}, a variety of operator system structures were considered for AOU spaces.
 In particular, the authors constructed minimal and maximal operator system structures (minimal and maximal with respect to inclusions of matricial orderings).
 We wish to consider these structures when the initial object is a $k$-AOU space.
-The following definitions come from (CITE ARTb, Xhabli, etc).
+The following definitions come from \cite{araiza2021matricial} and \cite{xhabli2012super}.

 \begin{defn}[Operator System Structure] Let $k \in \mathbb{N}$, and suppose $(\mathcal{V}, C, e)$ is a $k$-AOU space.
 If $\mathcal{C}$ is an Archimedean closed matrix ordering on $\mathcal{V}$ satisfying $\mathcal{C}_k = C$, then we say $\mathcal{C}$ \textbf{extends} $C$ or is an \textbf{extension} of $C$, and we call the operator system $(\mathcal{V}, \mathcal{C}, e)$ an \textbf{operator system structure} on $(\mathcal{V}, C, e)$. \end{defn}